The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 We also must make all of that Three Ps information as open, accessible and understood by all the relevant actors as possible, so we can all get to the best futures available to us collectively, as a team, an organization, or a planet, given the resources we have today.
 We call that open, collective, and digital approach Big Foresight, and we’ll say more about it in Chapter 12, where we conclude with some visions for and challenges to good foresight practice.

-Leading ourselves and others to preferred futures, the third fundamental foresight type, requires vision, the ability to see valuable future states that we can aim for, and the ability to inspire others to see and aim for those futures as well.
-But being a leader doesn’t make us adaptive.
+Leading ourselves and others to preferred futures, the third fundamental foresight type, requires vision, the ability to see valuable and shared future states that we can aim for, and the ability to inspire others to see and aim for those futures as well.
+But this alone make us adaptive.
 It doesn’t make us, our families, or our organizations more long-term successful.
-Building adaptive foresight, leading toward more intelligent, secure, resilient, and good outcomes, requires us to choose adaptive values, goals and strategies.
+Building adaptive foresight requires us to choose values, goals and strategies that will be adaptive in the long-term, in our future contexts.
 Sometimes we get our preferences from others, and we get lucky if they turn out to be adaptive.

-In the long term, successful leadership and activism often require us to be able to regularly find adaptive visions in advance of action, and to enable our teams to own and improve that vision, and come up with ways to achieve it.
-As we’ll see, adaptive visioning requires us to build our own ideas and models of social progress, of where it is “best” for us to go next, and to constantly test those ideas and models in a critical and diverse community of others.
-We all must lead ourselves and others with the best models, evidence and argument we can marshal at present, and our own imperfect judgment.
+In the long-term, successful leadership and activism often require us to be able to regularly find adaptive shared visions in advance of action, and to enable our teams to own and improve that vision, and to come up with practical actions to achieve it.
+As part of this process, we each build our own tentative ideas and models of social progress, of where it is “best” for us to go next.
+We lead ourselves and others with the best models, evidence and argument we can marshal, with our own networks of feedback, and our own imperfect judgment.